RalphHightower/blog/_posts/2025/04/2025-04-24-SafeHouseWifeOfAbregoGarcia.md

 April 24, 2025, 1:20 PM EDT
 By Clarissa-Jan Lim

-Jennifer Vasquez Sura, the wife of Kilmar Abrego Garcia, said she and her children have been moved to a safe house after the ,[Department of Homeland Security](https://www.dhs.gov/) posted a court document on social media that included their home address.
+Jennifer Vasquez Sura, the wife of Kilmar Abrego Garcia, said she and her children have been moved to a safe house after the [Department of Homeland Security](https://www.dhs.gov/) posted a court document on social media that included their home address.

 “I don’t feel safe when the government posts my address, the house where my family lives, for everyone to see, especially when this case has gone viral and people have all sorts of opinions,” Vasquez Sura [told The Washington Post](https://www.washingtonpost.com/immigration/2025/04/21/jennifer-vasquez-sura-kilmar-abregro-garcia-wife/) in an interview published Tuesday.

-As the [Trump](https://www.donaldjtrump.com/) administration [released documents detailing its case](https://www.nbcnews.com/news/us-news/new-documents-government-case-mistakenly-deported-abrego-garcia-gang-rcna201665) against Abrego Garcia, a [Maryland]() father with protected status who officials admitted was mistakenly deported to [El Salvador](), [DHS](https://www.dhs.gov/) last week posted a copy of a civil protective order granted to his wife in 2021.
+As the [Trump](https://www.donaldjtrump.com/) administration [released documents detailing its case](https://www.nbcnews.com/news/us-news/new-documents-government-case-mistakenly-deported-abrego-garcia-gang-rcna201665) against Abrego Garcia, a [Maryland](https://www.maryland.gov/) father with protected status who officials admitted was mistakenly deported to [El Salvador](https://www.gob.sv/), [DHS](https://www.dhs.gov/) last week posted a copy of a civil protective order granted to his wife in 2021.

 “Kilmar Abrego Garcia had a history of violence and was not the upstanding ‘Maryland Man’ the media has portrayed him as,” the [agency](ttps://www.dhs.gov/) wrote in a post on [X](https://www.x.com/).